 Level Up Your Luteal Phase Tracking to Improve Your Fertility

 In the last 20 years I have reviewed over 250,000 BBT charts.
 I was looking for patterns that could help me identify issues that were keeping my patients from getting pregnant.
 The most important thing I discovered was that you can tell a lot about how much progesterone a woman was making by how high her temperatures got after she ovulated.
 In the luteal phase (CD 14-28) we know that the corpus luteum, is responsible for secreting the initial progesterone.
-To put it in simple terms; that gland is really sensitive to heat and as the temps rise, the gland makes more progesterone, but if the temperatures don’t get hot enough, it can’t do it’s job.
-So take a good look at that BBT in the luteal phase; when your temps are low after you ovulate it’s wise to suspect that your progesterone is low and that could be a big roadblock to you getting and STAYING pregnant.
+To put it in simple terms; that gland is really sensitive to heat and as the temps rise, the gland makes more progesterone, but if the temperatures don't get hot enough, it can't do its job.
+So take a good look at that BBT in the luteal phase; when your temps are low after you ovulate it's wise to suspect that your progesterone is low and that could be a big roadblock to you getting and STAYING pregnant.

 Low Temps and Low Progesterone: We Need To Know Why